gardener/gardener/docs/development/local_setup.md

 ## NixOS/Nix support

 Gardner contains a `shell.nix` file for development purposes.
+The nix package manager can be installed parallel and provides some [unique features](https://nixos.org/guides/how-nix-works.html).
 All the required dependencies will be automatically installed when your run:

 ```bash
 nix-shell